Overview: How to change spark plugs

 COP systems may look complicated, but they’re actually easier to work on than the older, distributor-based systems.
 Sure, you’ll have to learn a few new tricks, but the basics are still the same.

-Changing your own plugs takes about an hour (for a four-cylinder engine) and will save you at least a hundred bucks in labor.
+Changing spark plugs takes about an hour (for a four-cylinder engine) and will save you at least a hundred bucks in labor.
 You can use the same old tune-up tools (ratchet, spark plug socket and gap gauge).
 You should use a torque wrench to tighten the plugs.
 But there’s a way to get around that if you don’t have one.
 Just follow these steps and you’ll be tuned up in no time.

 Spark plug misunderstanding